-Outcome 1.5 Improved monitoring of land use change in three target countries and particularly within target landscapes Outcome Indicator 1.5.1 Improved land-use change monitoring systems in target landscapes, as measured by the number of land-use change reports on target landscapes published and disseminated in the countries.
-Baseline 1.5.1 0 reports (No monitoring system is in place) Mid-term Target 1.5.1 O reports (Improved land-use change monitoring system is in place) Paraguay: O reports Target 1.5.1 in how UNDP could provide support to strengthen their capacities and especially help them to improve their LUCM capacity.
+Countries and particularly within target landscapes Outcome Indicator 1.5.1 Improved land-use change monitoring systems in target landscapes, as measured by the number of land-use change reports on target landscapes published and disseminated in the reports oring m is in Mid-term Target 1.5.1 0 reports (Improved land-use change monitoring system is in place) Paraguay: 0 reports End of Proje Target 1.5.1 10 reports (6 Indonesia, 2 Liberia, 2 Paraguay) Paraguay: reports in how UNDP could provide support to strengthen their capacities and especially help them to improve their LUCM capacity.
 The project is providing support to the National Forestry Institute (INFONA) for the registry of land use plans of the Chaco.
 A regional office in the Chaco was opened to facilitate the collection of data and implementation of activities in the Chaco.
 The support included equipment as well as people salaries for digitalization of maps (INFONA) and documentation in MADES.
 One full report on Land Use Change is planned to be released by the end of 2019.
-The project is therefore on target as no report was expected at Mid The progress of the can be described as
+The The progress of the obj jective C released by the end of 2019.
+The project is therefore on target as no report was expected at Mid Term, and the target is 2 at the end of the project On track

-Indicator Level Ceel reported target level , Improved national and sub-national systems for supporting sustainable, reduced deforestation commodify production and intensification all farmer support strategies emphasizing: (i) reduced deforestational farmer support strategies emphasizing: (i) reduced deforestational intensification (iii) biodiversity conservation and (iv) elimination of gender gap in agricultural productivity Improved national and sub-national strategies adopted for year 2, following completion of control strategies exist Improved the preparation and strategies and production and intensification of the production and intensification of the production of the preparation of completion of commodificator 2.1.1 Improved national and sub-national strategies and provided preparation of completion of completion of completion of completion of could rearrange as their strategy and production.
-The strategy and producers, as well as their training needs to strengthen their support to producers, as well as their training needs to strengthen their strategy and strategies adopted production on sustainable beginned through the clack of common definition on sustainable and strategies adopted preparation.
-Paraguay: 1 sub-national strategies adopted preparation and strategies adopted preparation.
-Paraguay: 1 sub-national strategies adopted preparation and strategies adopted preparation.
-Paraguay: 1 sub-national strategies adopted preparation and strategies adopted preparation.
-Paraguay: 1 sub-national strategies adopted preparation and strategies adopted preparation.
-Paraguay: 1 sub-national strategies adopted preparation and strategies adopted preparation.
-Paraguay: 1 sub-national strategies adopted preparation and strategies adopted preparation.
-Paraguay: 1 sub-national strategies and producers, as well as their training needs to strengthen their support strategy and is currently under adventure producers, as their training needs to strengthen their support strategy • • • Midterm level Assessment government door not have the lanalysis of the Improved national and sub-national systems for supporting sustainable, reduced deforestation commodity production and intensification Outcome Indicator 2.1.1 Existence of national and sub-national farmer support strategies emphasizing: (i) reduced deforestation, (ii) sustainable intensification, (iii) biodiversity conservation and (iv) elimination of gender gap in agricultural 2.1.1 No farmer support strategies been prepared or adopted.
-This work stream is planned for year 2, following completion of Target 2.1.1 2 national and 1sub-national strategies under preparation Paraguay: 1 sub-national strategy under Target 2.1.1 2 national and 1 sub-national strategies adopted Paraguay: 1 sub-national strategy cooperatives to gather their inputs for a farmer's support strategy.
+· • • Description of Indicator Baseline Level Level in 1 st PIR (self reported) Midterm target level End of project target level Midterm level Assessment Achievement rating Justification for rating Outcome 2.1 Improved national and sub-national systems for supporting sustainable, reduced deforestation commodity production and intensification Outcome Indicator 2.1.1 Existence of national and sub-national farmer support strategies emphasizing: (i) reduced deforestation, (ii) sustainable intensification, (iii) biodiversity conservation and (iv) elimination of gender gap in agricultural productivity No farmer support strategies exist No strategies have been prepared or adopted.
+This work stream is planned for year 2, following completion of Outcome 2.2.
+Target 2.1.1 Target 2.1.1 2 national and 1 sub-national strategies adopted Meetings were carried out with cooperatives to gather their inputs for a farmer's support strategy.
 All the key actors delivering some training to producers, as well as their training needs to strengthen their support to producers, were mapped.
 In 2019, a draft strategy was finalized and is currently under government and stakeholders review.
 It is expected that this strategy will be approved by the Chaco platform and included in the Sustainable Beef Action Plan in Q3 of 2019.
 The strategy corresponds to a need's assessment, that identifies the key institutions who could train on the specific themes.
 It is not clear how the "the good practices on sustainable beef production "will be presented since there is no agreement on its definition.
 Nevertheless, individual topics such as sustainable intensification will be proposed.
-Currently, training is almost entirely undertaken by private Satisfactory progressing well although there is still the lack of common definition on sustainable beef production.
+Currently, training is almost entirely undertaken by private sector in Chaco as the government does not have the Satisfactory The project is progressing well although there is still the lack of common definition on sustainable beef production.
 The farmers types in each region has been identified, as well as potentially some organizations that could deliver the training.
 An alignment on sustainable beef production vision would enable to align the design the content of the training to the definition.
 The physical reach to farmers is also not really clear at this stage.
-The strategy is a needs assessment but does not suggest how it can be financed at
+The strategy is a needs assessment but does not suggest how it can be financed at this stage.
+The analysis of the